 To start out, we’re giving you our full 7 day Glacier National Park itinerary.
 So if you’re coming for 7 days, we’ve got a tested and approved plan to get the most out of your time in Glacier.

-Then, after the full 7 days, I’ll share with you which parts I’d skip and which ones you can’t miss for 1, 3, and 5 days as well.
+Then, after the full 7-day itinerary in Glacier National Park, I’ll share with you which parts I’d skip and which ones you can’t miss for 1, 3, and 5 days as well.

-I highly recommend setting aside a full week for this park.
+I highly recommend setting aside a full week for this park, though.
 It is a massive national park, so spending 7 days will ensure you get the most out of your trip!
+Here is a quick list of the Glacier National Park itinerary in 7 days.
+If you want more details, please see below!

-Day 1 of Your Glacier National Park Itinerary: Getting to Glacier and Lake McDonald
+Day 1: Getting to Glacier and Lake McDonald

-On the first day of your Glacier National Park trip, you’ll need to get there.
+On the first day of your Glacier National Park trip in 7 days, you’ll need to get there.
 We ended up flying into Kalispell and renting a car for the duration of our trip.

 Many flights to Glacier Park International Airport land around the early afternoon.
 So grab your rental car and get lunch at Backslope Brewing Company.